mballance/mballance.github.io/projects.md

 # Open-Source Projects

-## Random Test Generation, Solvers, and Functional Coverage
+## Random Generation, Solvers, and Functional Coverage

 ### PyVSC - Constraints and Coverage in Python